Menemerus bifurcus

-Menemerus bifurcus is a species of jumping spider in the genus Menemerus that lives in South Africa, Zambia and Zimbabwe.
-The species was first described in 1999 by Wanda Wesołowska, one of over 500 descriptions she has written during her lifetime.
-The spider lives in groups in Acacia, Combretum, Jacaranda, Spathodea and Trichilia trees as well as in houses and other areas of human habitation.
+Menemerus bifurcus is a species of jumping spider that lives in South Africa, Zambia and Zimbabwe.
+A member of the genus Menemerus, the spider lives in groups in Acacia, Combretum, Jacaranda, Spathodea and Trichilia trees as well as in houses and other areas of human habitation.
 It descends to attack prey on long threads of silk.
-It is a small spider, with a carapace that is between 1.9 and 2.3 mm long and an abdomen between 1.9 and 2.5 mm long.
+It is a small spider, with a forward section, or carapace, that is between 1.9 and 2.3 mm long and a rear section, or abdomen, between 1.9 and 2.5 mm long.
 The female is larger than the male and generally lighter, ranging generally from fawnish-brown to dark brown.

 The species is similar to Menemerus formosus and Menemerus transvaalicus but differs in the design of its copulatory organs.
 The male has a short embolus with a longer lamella, which is recalled in the species name, and two distinctive tibial appendages, or apophyses, one with a characteristic triangular lobe.
 Examples found in Zimbabwe have one longer tibial apophysis.
-The female has a heart-shaped depression in the epigyne and an unusual insemination duct morphology.
+The female has a heart-shaped depression in its epigyne, the external visible part of its copulatory organs, and an unusual insemination duct morphology internally.
+The species was first described in 1999 by the Polish arachnologist Wanda Wesołowska, one of over 500 descriptions she has written during her lifetime.

-Taxonomy
+Taxonomy and etymology

-Menemerus bifurcus is a species of jumping spider that was first described by Wanda Wesołowska in 1999.
-It was one of over 500 species identified by the Polish arachnologist during her career, making her one of the most prolific in the field.
+Menemerus bifurcus is a species of jumping spider, a member of the family Salticidae, that was first described by the Polish arachnologist Wanda Wesołowska in 1999.
+It was one of over 500 species identified by the scientist during her career, making her one of the most prolific in the field.
 She allocated the spider to the genus Menemerus.
-The genus was first described in 1868 by Eugène Simon and contains over 60 species.
-The genus name derives from two Greek words, meaning certainly and diurnal.
+The genus was first described in 1868 by French naturalist Eugène Simon and contains over 60 species.
+The spider's generic name derives from two Greek words, meaning "certainly" and "diurnal".
 The genus shares some characteristics with the genera Hypaeus and Pellenes.

-Genetic analysis has shown that the genus is related to the genera Helvetia and Phintella.
-The genus was placed in the tribe Heliophaninae until that was reconstituted as Chrysillini by Wayne Maddison in 2015.
+Genetic analysis has shown that Menemerus is related to the genera Helvetia and Phintella.
+The genus was placed in the tribe Heliophaninae until that was reconstituted as Chrysillini by Canadian scientist Wayne Maddison in 2015.
 The tribe is ubiquitous across most of the continents of the world.
 It is allocated to the subclade Saltafresia in the clade Salticoida.
-In 2016, Prószyński created a group of genera named Menemerines after the genus.
+In 2016, Polish arachnologist Jerzy Prószyński created a group of genera named Menemerines after the genus.
 The vast majority of the species in Menemerines are members of the genus Menemerus, with additional examples from Kima and Leptorchestes.
-The species name derives from two Latin words, bis and furca, which describe the shape of the male's embolus.
+The spider's specific name derives from two Latin words, bis and furca, which describe the shape of the male's embolus.
+The holotype is stored in the Natural History Museum of Zimbabwe in Bulawayo.